Invariant Models for Causal Transfer Learning: Learning invariant conditionals

 \RestyleAlgo{boxruled} \LinesNumbered

 Consider a set of $D$ tasks, a target variable $Y^k$ and a vector $\B{X}^k$ of~$~p$ predictor variables in task~$k$.
 For $\beta\in\BB{R}^p$, we define the residual in task $k$ as:

-By Assumptions~(A1) and~(A2), there exists a subset $S^*$ and some vector $\beta^{CS(S^*)}$ such that for all $j\notin S^*$, $\beta_j^{CS(S^*)} = 0$ and $R_{\beta^{CS(S^*)}}^1 \overset{d}{=} \ldots \overset{d}{=} R_{\beta^{CS(S^*)}}^D$.
-Such a set $S^*$ is not necessarily unique.
+By Assumptions~(A1) and~(A2), there exists a subset $S^+$ and some vector $\beta^{CS(S^+)}$ such that for all $j\notin S^+$, $\beta_j^{CS(S^+)} = 0$ and $R_{\beta^{CS(S^+)}}^1 \overset{d}{=} \ldots \overset{d}{=} R_{\beta^{CS(S^+)}}^D$.
+Such a set $S^+$ is not necessarily unique.
 As stated in \citep{peters_causal_2015}, the number of invariant subsets decreases as more different tasks are observed at training time.
 We propose to do an exhaustive search over subsets $S$ of predictors and statistically test for equality of the distribution of the residuals in the training tasks, see the section below.
-Among the accepted subsets, we select the subset $\hat{S}$ which leads to the smallest error on the training data.
+Among the accepted subsets, we select the subset $\hat{S}$ which leads to the smallest error on a validation set.
 This is a fundamental difference to the method proposed by \citet{peters_causal_2015}.
 Indeed, while our method addresses the transfer problem, \citet{peters_causal_2015} is about causal discovery.
 Algorithm~\ref{alg} finds an invariant subset which also leads to the lowest validation error.
-This subset may contain covariates which are non causal.
+This subset may contain covariates which are non causal, see Section~\ref{sec:inform} for further details.
 On the other hand,~\citet{peters_causal_2015} estimate the causal parents (with coverage guarantee).
-Such an approach has a different purpose and performs very badly both in DG and MTL: e.g. when all tasks are identical, it uses the empty set as predictors.
+Such an approach has a different purpose and performs very badly both in DG and MTL: e.g., when all tasks are identical, it uses the empty set as predictors, while our method selects the full set of predictors.

 In Section~\ref{subsec:scala}, we propose two solutions for when the number of predictors $p$ is too large for an exhaustive search: a greedy method and variable selection.
 While the algorithms are presented using linear regression, the extension to a nonlinear framework is straightforward.
 In particular, linear regression can be replaced by a nonlinear regression method.